xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 The data for screening is usually at three kinds.

-1. Low Mag Montage (LMM) map, usually taken at mag from ~50X to ~150X.
+1. Low Mag Montage (LMM) map (grid atlas), usually taken at mag from ~50X to ~150X.
 The data itself is in MRC 16-bit sign integer format.
    It is a MRC stack file containing about ~62 pieces if at 46X.

-2. Medium Mag Montage (LMM) maps.
+2. Medium Mag Montage (LMM) maps (square atlas).
 This is usually taken at lower range of M on Talos, such as 1750X.
 It is also MRC stack file.

 3. High mag shots, usually taken at 22,000X or 28,000X.
 It is MRC stack file, each section is from an exposure.
 If K2 camera frame mode is used, the secion is usually a single image from aligned movie stacks in-fly.